 Bruising – bruising following the surgery is normal and generally resolves within a few weeks of the surgery.
 Sometimes patient’s will get ‘black eyes’ which can last up to three weeks after surgery.
 Generally all bruising has completely resolved within 6 weeks of surgery.

 Bleeding – Bleeding following the surgery is uncommon but can cause excessive bruising or swelling.
 Bleeding requiring a return to theatre for the bleeding to be stopped is very rare.
+Patients with high blood pressure are at higher risk of bleeding following surgery.

 Wound opening – this is uncommon and if it happens generally will only affect a small area of the wound.
 The opening usually forms a scab that ultimately heals after a few weeks and does not usually affect the final cosmetic result.